suvratagnihotri/DebianProject/README.md

 # DebianProject
-Project to create debian package for linux of a maven project
+Project to create debian package for linux, using maven plugin.